 2.5 Choice of host environment (supervision and co-supervision, if applicable)

-The research-creation postdoctoral internship may be carried out in an artistic and/or academic environment.
-The host organization(s) must enable applicants to enhance their research-creation prospects and expose them to new approaches in a quality research-creation environment.
+The research-creation postdoctoral internship may be carried out in an academic and/or artistic environment.
+The host organization(s) must enable applicants to join new networks, enhance their research-creation prospects and expose them to new approaches in a quality research-creation environment.

 The host environment agrees to provide the artist with conditions that are conducive to artistic creation, production and dissemination.
 In certain cases, workspaces (e.g. studios) and other material resources needed for the internship will be requested.
 The host environment must also ensure ample opportunity for artistic exchanges between creators and collaborators.

-The Fonds encourages mobility outside Québec and internationally.
+The Fonds encourages mobility outside Québec and internationally, when permitted by the program’s eligibility requirements.
 However, the research can be carried out in Québec if the project brings added value to the applicant’s doctoral training AND the choice is clearly justified.